Back to: Angular Tutorials For Beginners and Professionals

 CartItem Model

 Create a TypeScript class named cart-item.ts within the src/app/models folder, and then copy-paste the following code.
-Defines the CartItem interface, which represents a product in the cart, including pricing details, quantity, and the date it was added—making cart calculations predictable and easy.
+Defines the CartItem interface that represents a product in the cart, including pricing details, quantity, and the date it was added—making cart calculations more predictable and easier.

 export interface CartItem {